complexphoton/MESTI.m/README.md

 MESTI.m is a general-purpose solver with its interface written to provide maximal flexibility.
 It supports
  - TM or TE polarization.
- - Any relative permittivity profile *ε*(*x*,*y*), real-valued or complex-valued.
+ - Any relative permittivity profile *ε*(*x*,*y*), which can be real-valued or complex-valued.
 The imaginary part of *ε*(*x*,*y*) describes absorption and linear gain.
-Users can optionally average the interface pixels for [subpixel smoothing](https://meep.readthedocs.io/en/latest/Subpixel_Smoothing) (which produces an anisotropic *ε* in TE polarization) before calling MESTI.
- - Infinite open spaces can be described with a [perfectly matched layer (PML)](https://en.wikipedia.org/wiki/Perfectly_matched_layer) placed on any side(s), which also allows for infinite substrates, waveguides, photonic crystals, *etc*.
-The PML implemented in MESTI includes both imaginary-coordinate and real-coordinate stretching, so it can accelerate the attenuation of evanescent waves in addition to attenuating the propagating waves.
+ - Open boundary modeled by a [perfectly matched layer (PML)](https://en.wikipedia.org/wiki/Perfectly_matched_layer) placed on any side(s), with both imaginary-coordinate and real-coordinate stretching (so the PML can accelerate the attenuation of evanescent waves in addition to attenuating the propagating waves).
+ - Periodic, Bloch periodic, perfect electrical conductor (PEC), and/or perfect magnetic conductor (PMC) boundary conditions.
- - Any material dispersion *ε*(*ω*) can be used since this is in frequency domain.
+ - Any material dispersion *ε*(*ω*), since this is a frequency-domain method.
  - Any list of input source profiles (user-specified or automatically built).
  - Any list of output projection profiles (or no projection, in which case the complete field profiles are returned).
- - Periodic, Bloch periodic, perfect electrical conductor (PEC), and/or perfect magnetic conductor (PMC) boundary conditions.
- - Exact outgoing boundaries in two-sided or one-sided geometries.
+ - Exact outgoing boundaries based on the analytic self-energy in two-sided or one-sided geometries.
  - Real-valued or complex-valued frequency *ω*.
- - Automatic or manual choice between APF, conventional direct solver (*e.g.*, to compute the full field profile), and the [recursive Green's function method](https://github.com/chiaweihsu/RGF) as the solution method.
+ - Automatic or manual choice between APF, a conventional direct solver (*e.g.*, to compute the full field profile), and the [recursive Green's function method](https://github.com/chiaweihsu/RGF) as the solution method.
  - Linear solver using MUMPS (requires installation) or the built-in routines in MATLAB (which uses UMFPACK).
  - Shared memory parallelism (with multithreaded BLAS and with OpenMP in MUMPS).